Exiting North Korea – Part 9

 It is funny how life works.
 China seemed so strange to me before because of its peculiarities that I am not used to, but after a trip to North Korea, China suddenly felt very familiar.

-This trip through North Korea, though, was nothing short of fascinating…
+A trip through North Korea though, it was an experience nothing short of fascinating…

 (*For everyone who has followed along on this seven-part, nine article journey with me, thanks a lot!
 I hope it came across even partially as intriguing to read as it was mesmerizing to actually see.)

 A few more photos from Exiting North Korea: